tartarus8/hangman_project/README.md

-# Field-o-miracles
+# Hangman_bot
-This is completed project of word game, made with help of requests library and webhooks.
+This is project of word game with telegram chatbot, made with help of python, telegram api, requests library and webhooks.
+Currently in development